Close Menu

 Another common example of mononeuropathy is carpal tunnel syndrome.
 Carpal tunnel syndrome occurs when the median nerve to the hand median is compressed as it travels through the wrist.

 For most people, carpal tunnel syndrome gets worse over time.
-Typically, the pain from carpal tunnel syndrome occurs due to overuse of the hands in repetitive activity.
-Like typing or using the same motion thousands of times for wrapping or packaging items while working in a factory.
+Typically, the pain from carpal tunnel syndrome occurs due to overuse of the hands.
+Like typing or using the same motion thousands of times to wrap or package items while working in a factory.
 Early on, you can relieve your symptoms by wearing a wrist splint or avoiding repeated activities.

 SSA’S LISTING 11.14 FOR PERIPHERAL NEUROPATHY